It’s funny how life happens when you are busy making plans. My own life was thrown a curve ball 22 years ago…

 Don’t get me wrong, “BC” I was not a slacker.
 I’m a workout girl.
 Movement was then and is now an integral part of my world.
 My happy hours consist of lifting, cycling hills, running trails (& getting lost), paddle boarding, trying a challenging new workout with like-minded friends – to walking or taking a barre class.
 “BC” I ate “lean” but the reality was that my choices were too acidic and chemically laden.
 I had much room for improvement.

-My friends describe me as a wellness role model—while my kids describe me as a certified health nut.
-(They love to tease me about gluten-free this & that, and get a kick out of changing my user name on Netflix to something ridiculous about healthy pursuits.)
+My friends describe me as a wellness role model—while my kids described me as a certified health nut.
+(They love to tease me about gluten-free this & that, and get a kick out of changing my user name on Netflix to something silly about healthy pursuits.)
 I believe the key to success in any endeavor is consistency of effort — not perfection.
 I follow the Catholic schoolgirl diet: eat like an angel 6 days a week, but on the 7th day, make the devil blush!
 The majority of the time I do strive to eat healthy and clean.
 I feel better with good food.
 I am very aware of the difference made with a good night’s rest.
 And, I am energized when I workout.